THORACIC CORD COMPRESSION:

 Medical History and Physical Examination:

-• During a physical examination, the healthcare provider assesses muscle strength, reflexes, sensation, and coordination to detect neurological deficits indicative of spinal cord dysfunction.
+- During a physical exam, the healthcare provider assesses muscle strength, reflexes, sensation, and coordination to detect problems of spinal cord dysfunction.

 Imaging Studies: